Tuee22/effectful/CONTRIBUTING.md

 ---

-**Remember**: If `mypy --strict` passes with zero errors and pytest shows 100% coverage, your code is ready for review.
+**Remember**: If `mypy --strict` passes with zero errors and pytest shows minimum 45% coverage, your code is ready for review.
 Type safety is not optional.